Line bundles on perfectoid covers: case of good reduction: Introduction

 \subsection{Picard functors}

+In rigid analytic geometry, the question of representability of Picard functors has a long history shaping the subject, see \cite[\S1]{heuer-diamantine-Picard} for an introduction and overview.

-For proper smooth rigid spaces $X$ in characteristic $0$, we have seen in \cite[Theorem~1.1]{heuer-diamantine-Picard} that the \'etale Picard functor defined on perfectoid test objects is the diamondification of the rigid analytic Picard functor.
-We had used this to characterise line bundles on $X$ that are trivialised by pro-finite-\'etale covers.
-In the case of good reduction, we can now complement these results by describing the Picard functor of the universal pro-finite-\'etale cover.
+For proper smooth rigid spaces $X$ in characteristic $0$, we showed in \cite[Theorem~1.1]{heuer-diamantine-Picard} that the Picard functor of $X$ defined on perfectoid test objects is the diamondification of the rigid Picard functor.
+We used this to characterise line bundles on $X$ that are trivialised by the universal cover $X_\infty$.
+In the case of good reduction, we can now complement these results by describing the Picard functor of the universal cover $X_\infty$ itself.

 Namely, we deduce from our results that a relative version of Theorem~\ref{t:intro-Pic(X_infty)} holds if the $\mathfrak X_i$ are proper: Let $\pi:X_\infty\to \Spa(K)$ be the structure map and consider the Picard functor of $X_\infty$ defined on perfectoid test objects.
-Then one can make precise the idea that this is represented by the colimit of the (usual schematic) Picard varieties of the special fibres of the $X_i$ over $k$.
+Then one can make precise the idea that this is represented by the colimit of the (usual algebraic) Picard varieties of the special fibres of the $X_i$ over $k$.
 For example, in the case of abeloids, this means the following: \begin{Theorem} Let $B$ be an abeloid variety with good reduction.
 Let $\wt B=\varprojlim_{[p]}B$ be its $p$-adic universal cover.
-Let $\overbar{B}$ be the special fibre over $k$ and let $\uP_{\overbar{B}}$ be its Picard variety.
+Let $\overbar{B}$ be the special fibre over $k$ and let $\uP_{\overbar{B}}$ be its Picard variety over $k$.
 Then there is a natural isomorphism of $v$-sheaves